 Ocean View Club

 Gaol Lane, Dunmore Town

-Harbour Island is one of those quick getaways for East Coasters that's ideal for many reasons, the primary one being that there's nowhere to go (unless it's into the water).
-The life of the island revolves around the ocean: Playing in it, eating by it, drinking by it, fishing in it...add the fact that everyone in NYC seems to vacation there and you've got a pretty sizable social scene, too.
-Harbour Island is also great for kids, in part because it's sleepy and quaint and there really aren't any cars (except for a few taxis)—you access the island by boat.
-There are a few fancy resorts that dot the shoreline, but we're into Ocean View Club, a teeny tiny spot where all the rooms are done up individually, to pretty great effect.
-It also has a small and mighty restaurant, where you'll find significantly better fare than at many of the other spots on the island.
+Harbour Island is one of those quick getaways for East Coasters that’s ideal for many reasons, the primary one being that there’s nowhere to go (unless it’s into the water).
+The life of the island revolves around the ocean: playing in it, eating by it, drinking by it, fishing in it–add the fact that so many from NYC seem to vacation here, and you’ve got a pretty sizable social scene, too.
+There are a few fancy resorts that dot the shoreline, but we’re into Ocean View Club, a teeny tiny spot where all the rooms are done up individually, to pretty great effect.
+It also has a small and mighty restaurant, where you’ll find significantly better fare than at many of the other spots on the island.

 P.O.
 Box N7550 Paradise Island, Nassau